skottler/go-nrpe/README.md

 * This project is not a drop-in replacement for NRPE.
 It solely implements the wire protocol, the per-node configuration is different.
 This is because the NRPE configuration format is generally obnoxious to automate.

+### License

+This project is licensed under Apache 2.0.
+See the `LICENSE` file in this repo for the full text of the license.